 No doubt you’ve noticed I’ve included a character’s name in these opening lines, and you certainly want to start introducing your characters as soon as possible.
-However, you don’t necessarily have to include them in the opening sentences, nor does the opening line have to be about a leading character.
+However, you don’t necessarily have to include them in the opening sentences, nor does the opening line have to be about a lead character.
 Rosemary was actually a supporting character.
 My lead character is introduced a few sentences later when Rosemary asks her if she’s okay.
 Emily, on the other hand, is the lead character.
 My stories are all different, so my openings are different as well.

 A descriptive opening line

 Some authors like to begin their stories with a descriptive narrative of where the story takes place.
-There’s nothing wrong with that.
 However, you still need to create some tension.
 An opening paragraph that’s nothing more than a flowery, detailed description of the scenery without any action or tension is less likely to capture the reader’s attention.
 So unless something really interesting happens within the next paragraph or two there’s a good chance the reader will set the book aside.
 My advice is to end that fluffy narrative with something to suggest things aren’t quite as peachy as they appear.
 Here is a descriptive opening from another Marina Martindale novel.